ember-learn/guides-source/guides/release/typescript/additional-resources/legacy.md

 When working with the legacy Ember object model, `EmberObject`, there are a number of caveats and limitations you need to be aware of.
 For today, these caveats and limitations apply to any classes which extend directly from `EmberObject`, or which extend classes which _themselves_ extend `EmberObject`.

-Additionally, Ember’s mixin system is deeply linked to the semantics and implementation details of `EmberObject`, and it has the most caveats and limitations.
+Additionally, Ember's mixin system is deeply linked to the semantics and implementation details of `EmberObject`, and it has the most caveats and limitations.

 ### Failure Modes